zenml-io/zenml/docs/book/stack_components/introduction.md

 problems in the field of MLOps, and it can be solved with a set of well-structured abstractions.
-Owing to the nature of MLOps, it is critical that these abstractions do not only cover concepts such as pipelines, steps and materializer but also cover the infrastructure that these concepts are running on.
+Owing to the nature of MLOps, it is critical that these abstractions do not only cover concepts such as pipelines, steps and materializers that we covered in the starter guide but also the infrastructure elements that the pipelines are running on.

-### Stack
+With that in mind, we will go through the three main concepts that our solution is based on: Stacks, Stack Components and Flavors.

+## Stacks

 In ZenML, this is where the concept of stacks comes into play.
 It